cjatkin/CAPSTONE_SLAM/Simulator Documentation.md

 ### Git

-The first step here is to set up Git so that the ArduPilot code repositry can be retrieved then built.\
+The first step here is to set up Git so that the ArduPilot code repositry can be retrieved then built.

 `sudo apt-get update`\
-`sudo apt-get install get`\
+`sudo apt-get install git`\
 `sudo apt-get instal gitk git-gui`

 ### Clone the ArduPilot repository